 Set ONE alarm – Use only one alarm to get yourself up each day.
 Pressing snooze will only make you feel groggier, so muster your will and get yourself out of that bed!

-Make Your Bed – This starts your day with a task completed, and will give you a small sense of accomplishment.
+Make Your Bed – This idea comes from the book Make Your Bedby William H. McRaven.
+By making your bed first thing in the morning, you start your day with a task completed, give yourself a small sense of accomplishment.
 You’ll also be able to end your day by returning to a made bed which feels SO much better than returning to a mess of sheets.

 Brush your teeth – Much like the Pavlovian effect, this will start to signal to your brain that it’s time to wake up.
 Not to mention, no one likes morning breath.